-Leapt from 503rd in the world to 243rd by winning November’s Joburg Open and, as the first event of the Open Qualifying Series, booked his place at St Andrews.
+The current South African Open champion leapt from 503rd in the world to 243rd by winning the 2021 Joburg Open and, as the first event of the Open Qualifying Series, booked his first major championship start at St Andrews.

-The event was cut to 36 holes because of weather delays and then Covid concerns and, when it was called off, his opening two rounds of 65 left him four clear of compatriot Zander Lombard, who will also be at the Home of Golf thanks to his performance at Randpark.
+The event had been cut to 36 holes because of weather delays and then Covid concerns and when it was called off, his opening two rounds of 65 left him four clear of compatriot Zander Lombard.

-He won back-to-back South African Amateur crowns, also claimed the 2014 Lytham Trophy and while still a teenager was the 2015 winner of the MENA Tour in the Middle East and the following season finished as runner-up to Thomas Detry at the European Challenge Tour’s Bridgestone Challenge.
+He won back-to-back South African Amateur crowns, also claimed the 2014 Lytham Trophy and while still a teenager was the 2015 winner of the MENA Tour in the Middle East.
+The following season, Lawrence finished as runner-up to Thomas Detry at the European Challenge Tour’s Bridgestone Challenge.

 He was third at the Horizon Irish Open last July and finished 14th on the DP World Tour Rankings.